massgov/mayflower-patternlab/styleguide/source/_patterns/04-templates/two-column-reversed.md

 ### Description
-This is a Base Template with a two columns of content using a Left Rail.
+This is a Base Template with two columns of content using a Left Rail.

 ### Status
 * Stable as of 5.0.0